-RAR's broker presents the risk to you in order to obtain a quote for a commercial combined liability policy.
+RAR's broker presents the risk to you and requests that you provide RAR plc a quote for its commercial combined liability needs.

-- (a) Identify, with justification, two significant liability risks resulting from the e-commerce activity of RAR plc. - (b) Explain, with justification, two appropriate mitigation measures for each of these liability risks, which may result from the e-commerce activity of RAR plc.
+(a) Identify, with justification, two significant liability risks resulting from the e-commerce activity of RAR plc.

+- (b) Explain, with justification, two appropriate mitigation measures for each of these liability risks, which may result from the e-commerce activity of RAR plc.
 (6) - (c) Identify, with justification, two significant product liability risks resulting from the activity of RAR plc.
-(4) - (d) Explain, with justification, two underwriting actions that could be taken to reduce your exposure to RAR plc, should you choose to quote and offer terms for this new business.(6)
+(4) - (d) Explain, with justification, two underwriting actions that could be taken to reduce your exposure to RAR plc, should you choose to quote and offer terms for this new business.
+(6)